Spotlight: Reproductive Rights

 Can I be prosecuted for helping an out-of-state resident obtain an abortion in Oregon?

 There are both individuals and organizations in Oregon committed to helping people from any state come to Oregon for an abortion.
-Neither you (as an individual) nor any organization can be prosecuted in Oregon for helping an out-of-state resident obtain an abortion.
-While we have no jurisdiction or control over other states’ laws and potential actions, the federal government recently committed to ensuring the right to travel for abortion care.**
+Neither you (as an individual) nor any organization could be prosecuted in Oregon for helping an out-of-state resident obtain an abortion.
+However, we have no jurisdiction or control over other states’ laws and potential actions, so we suggest calling the Oregon Reproductive Rights Hotline if you have questions about traveling from another state.

 Where can I go if I have additional questions about reproductive health care in Oregon?

-Contact the Oregon Health Authority by calling 971-673-0355 or click on “What Can I Get” and “Find a Clinic” under Services at: https://www.oregon.gov/oha/ph/HealthyPeopleFamilies/ReproductiveSexualHealth/pages/index.aspx.
+Contact the Oregon Health Authority at 971-673-0355 or click on "What Can I Get" and "Find a Clinic" under Services: https://www.oregon.gov/oha/ph/HealthyPeopleFamilies/ReproductiveSexualHealth/pages/index.aspx

 Media Releases